 An LLC's operating agreement stipulates how members vote, what their duties are, and how profits are divided up.
 Such agreements are not required by each and every state.
 However, drafting an agreement is a practical option to help clearly lay out how an LLC operates.

 LLC Organizer Liabilities

 No liability, ongoing duties, or other significance is attached to being the organizer of an LLC.
 Generally speaking, once an LLC is set up and filed, the organizer has no other responsibilities or duties related to the LLC.

 However, organizers' liabilities may be expanding.
 A legal decision handed down in 2010 may require future organizers to disclose if they would benefit from profits generated by the LLC or not.

 If an LLC member recruits others to invest in the LLC, he or she may be considered a fiduciary.
 This means that he or she must disclose the extent to which he or she profits from the business when recruiting other members.

 LLC Member Defined

-LLC Organizer vs LLC Member
+LLC Organizer vs. LLC Member

 The LLC formation documents have an organizer section at the bottom of the form.
 This section varies depending on the state where the LLC is being formed.
-It's not a place to put any information about the LLC members because the state generally does not need to know anything about the members.
-The LLC is formed by the laws set forth by the state for businesses, and these requirements do not depend on LLC members or knowing anything about them individually.
+However, it is consistent that information about the LLC members will not be listed here.

-If you need help with employment contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.